 Withdrawal from a Course:

-You may withdraw from a course within the first two weeks of the fall or spring semester or within the first three days of a summer or intensive course, and the course will be erased from your registration and transcript.
+You may withdraw from a course within the first week of the fall or spring semester or within the first three days of summer or intensive course, and the course will be erased from your registration and transcript.
 After final registration, no withdrawals are permitted, and all registered courses will appear on your transcript.

 Students who have not completed all required assignments by the end of the designated grading period following the end of the semester, will receive a number grade which reflects the course work done up until that point.
 The grade of "Incomplete" is not given in the Study Abroad program of the International School.
 Late assignments will only be accepted with advance permission from the instructor and may result in a lower grade.